 Have you heard the latest offshore IFA grift warning people about how a British pension is now subject to Spanish Wealth Tax post-Brexit?
 Not only that, the advice to avoid the low annual Spanish Wealth Tax is to transfer to a QROPS – though the catch is that the underlying assets have larger costs than the supposed annual tax.

 A smaller resulting pension fund and higher fees don’t seemed to be mentioned in the same sales articles.
+Also, there is no mention of age and how that may impact on whether a pension would be assessed.

 Did you know that if all of the above were true (which it is not) then it would effect less than 2 in a hundred people!
 Jump to the Wealth Tax Rate section to find out if you are affected, or go to the case study.